arob5/arob5.github.io/_posts/2024-03-24-scattered-data-approximation1.md

 where $\alpha > 0$ and $c > 0$.
 These are referred to as the Gaussian, inverse multiquadric, and multiquadric functions, respectively.
-A particularly important special case with links to kernel methods is when $A$ is also guaranteed to be positive.
+A particularly important special case with links to kernel methods is when $A$ is also guaranteed to be positive definite.
 This additional requirement is satisfied by the Gaussian and inverse multiquadric radial functions.